awsdocs/amazon-ecs-developer-guide/doc_source/create-task-definition-classic.md

       1. For **Scope**, choose the option that determines the lifecycle of the Docker volume\.
 Docker volumes that are scoped to a `task` are automatically provisioned when the task starts and destroyed when the task stops\.
 Docker volumes that are scoped as `shared` persist after the task stops\.

-      1. Select **Enable auto\-provisioning** to have the Docker volume created if it does not already exist\.
+      1. Select **Enable auto\-provisioning** to have the Docker volume created if it doesn't already exist\.
 This option is only available for volumes that specify the `shared` scope\.

       1. For **Driver options**, specify the driver\-specific key values to use\.